jimmyjacobson/team-globe/README.md

 `npm start`

 ## Add Team Members
-Edit index.html, but I'd like to add them in via the console or pass them in via paremeters when loading the globe
+Edit index.html, but I'd like to add them in via the console or pass them in via parameters when loading the globe

 Can add a user via the console